ndlonghi/CocktailFinder/README.md

 `redux`: to store state of the application globally having a single source of truth.

 `react-redux`: to integrate the functionality of redux with the react application.
 Although this is not required, it makes integration easier.

+`react-native-linear-gradient`: to implement the background gradient.

+`react-native-vector-icons`: this is used to easily add icon sets.